 A: Depending on the venue and any client requests I like to split up my shots with the Bride and Groom, in the afternoon we’ll get a few shots but usually in mid summer the light is awful, so I might suggest to do some shots in the evening.
 Magic things happen to light later on in the day and its great to use it.
 If you want some group photos thats cool too, I’m really efficient with these, all guests and then the VIP’s is good but do recommend no more than 10 line ups, that way you can be free to enjoy the day with your family and friends, which in my book is the way it should be!

 A: I currently shoot with Nikon Professional camera equipment.
 I have several modern professional DSLR bodies (5 at the moment) and an array of lenses, gizmos, professional memory cards.
-I’m also a member of Nikon Professional Services.

 A: No, you do not need to worry about copyright.
 Your images are fully licensed for personal use which means you can print or share them socially.
 I’ll even help you find some great labs if you want prints.
-You can’t sell your pics to Hello Mag though!

 A: Post production is a massive part of the photography process and as a guide for every hour spent at a wedding there are three to four more spent making them look as good as they do.
 This is all part of the digital manner in which photos are edited.
 I always aim to ensure your photos are classy and timeless.
 I never use tacky or dated techniques such as selective colouring, sepia or cyanotype.
 If you like that, I’m sorry but I’m probably not the right photographer for you, I’m passionate about my style and in 50 years your images should look just as great as the day you got them.

 A: No. Part of the creative process you invest in is the preparation your images, its a huge part of it all.
-Raw images are a bit like raw meat, I suppose, its like going to a restaurant for an awesome meal and asking the chef for the ingredients as opposed to the meal he can create for you.

 A: No. The price for each level of coverage is all inclusive and the price you book at is the price you will pay on your wedding.
 The only time additional cost may arise is if any additional travel will be required for the wedding or midweek pre wedding shoot or if you would like to upgrade or add extra products like albums and frames.

 A: Don’t worry, I have never had this problem.
 However, to plan for the worst, I am a member of a bank of professional experienced photographers who will take over.
-In fact, I even have a plan in place for you if I happen to die before or after your big day.
-Grim, but necessary!

 A: I am fully insured and should a venue ever require it, copies of my insurance certificates are available on request.
 You should really get wedding insurance too!